-Cawley, Gillespie & Associates, Inc. ("Cawley Gillespie"), independent petroleum and geological engineers, estimated crude oil (including natural gas liquids) and natural gas proved reserves of the Underlying Properties' full economic life and for the Trust life as of December 31, 2015.
+Cawley, Gillespie & Associates, Inc. ("Cawley Gillespie"), independent petroleum and geological engineers, estimated crude oil (including natural gas liquids) and natural gas proved reserves of the Underlying Properties' full economic life and for the Trust life as of December 31, 2016.
 Numerous uncertainties are inherent in estimating reserve volumes and values, and the estimates are subject to change as additional information becomes available.
 The reserves actually recovered and the timing of production of the reserves may vary significantly from the original estimates.
 In addition, the reserves and net revenues attributable to the Net Profits Interest include only 80% of the reserves attributable to the Underlying Properties that are expected to be produced within the term of the Net Profits Interest.
-The technical person primarily responsible for overseeing the preparation of the reserve estimates and the third party reserve reports is John W. Arms, Enduro's Executive Vice President and Chief Operating Officer.
-Mr. Arms received a Bachelor of Science in Petroleum Engineering from the Colorado School of Mines in 1991.
-Prior to co-founding Enduro, Mr. Arms was Senior Vice President of Acquisitions for Encore Acquisition Company.
-Mr. Arms has over 20 years of experience working in various capacities in the energy industry, including acquisition analysis, reserve estimation, reservoir engineering and operations engineering.
-Mr. Arms consults regularly with Cawley Gillespie during the reserve estimation process to review properties, assumptions and relevant data.
+The technical person primarily responsible for overseeing the preparation of the reserve estimates and the third party reserve reports is HC Lee, Enduro's Director of Geology and Reservoir Engineering.
+Mr. Lee received a Bachelor of Science in Geological Oceanography from the University of Chinese Culture, Taipei, Taiwan and a Masters in Geology from the University of Arkansas.
+Mr. Lee has 35 years of experience in the energy industry with various responsibilities in exploration, operations, and acquisitions, including international experience in the Bohai Gulf and Jinhu Basin in China.
+He has structured transactions for farm-ins and joint ventures, and he was previously the joint owner of a company focused in the Delaware and Midland Basins of the Permian.
+Mr. Lee consults with Cawley Gillespie during the reserve estimation process to review properties, assumptions, and relevant data.

-The independent petroleum engineer's report as to the proved oil and natural gas reserves as of December 31, 2015 was prepared by Cawley Gillespie.
+The independent petroleum engineer's report as to the proved oil and natural gas reserves as of December 31, 2016 was prepared by Cawley Gillespie.
 Cawley Gillespie, whose firm registration number is F-693, was founded in 1961 and is a leader in the evaluation of oil and gas properties.
-The technical person at Cawley Gillespie primarily responsible for overseeing the reserve estimate with respect to the Underlying Properties and the Net Profits Interest attributable to the Trust is Robert D. Ravnaas.
-Mr. Ravnaas has been a petroleum consultant for Cawley Gillespie since 1983, and became President in 2011.
-He is a registered professional engineer in the State of Texas (license no. 61304) and a graduate of the University of Texas with a MS in Petroleum Engineering.
-In addition, Mr. Ravnaas received a BS with special honors in Chemical Engineering from the University of Colorado.
+The technical person at Cawley Gillespie primarily responsible for overseeing the reserve estimates with respect to the Underlying Properties and the Net Profits Interest attributable to the Trust is W. Todd Brooker.
+Mr. Brooker has been a petroleum consultant for Cawley Gillespie since 1992 and is currently the Senior Vice President. .
+He is a registered professional engineer in the State of Texas (license no. 83462) and a graduate of the University of Texas with a Bachelor of Science in Petroleum Engineering.